Delivery versus payment

-Delivery versus payment or DvP is a common form of settlement for securities.
+Delivery versus payment (DvP) is a common form of settlement for securities.
 The process involves the simultaneous delivery of all documents necessary to give effect to a transfer of securities in exchange for the receipt of the stipulated payment amount.
 Alternatively, it may involve transfers of two securities in such a way as to ensure that delivery of one security occurs if and only if the corresponding delivery of the other security occurs.

 This is done to avoid settlement risk such as where one party fails to deliver the security when the other party has already delivered the cash when settling a securities trade.

 History

 The market crash of October 1987 drew global attention to potential weaknesses in the standards applied for clearance and settlement.
 Numerous studies resulted, among which was one from the Group of Thirty which pioneered standards for providers of securities settlement services.
 The report included nine recommendations, one of which was that "Delivery versus payment (DvP) should be the method for settling all securities transactions with systems in place by 1992."

 In December 1990, the Committee on Payment and Settlement Systems (CPSS), consisting of representatives from the major central banks, initiated further study of DVP.
 Its report in September 1992 found three ways of achieving DvP: